lgxlogic/LGX-BeagleBoneBlack-Proto-Cape/README.md

 This repository contains the Eagle design files for the LGX Proto Cape for the BeagleBone Black.

+The LGX Proto Cape will be available soon at http://www.logicsupply.com/

 ----

 Follow us on Google+ for updates and more information: https://plus.google.com/u/0/b/103613886667848850929/